h-greggc/poplutheran-hugo/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to Prince of Peace
+      - title: 👋 Welcome to Our Church
         content: Take a look at our family...
         align: center
         background: